blitz0p3rations/blitz0p3rations.github.io/_posts/2021-05-18-Luxury-Company.md

 ## Scope of evaluation
 The evaluation was focused on the specific netblock assigned to the organization.
 This scope encompassed assessing the security and potential vulnerabilities within this network range.
 ## Executive Summary
-Following an external penetration test, the offensive team has identified a few misconfigurations involving exposed Telnet interfaces.
-Telnet interfaces are found to be accessible on standard ports across multiple instances, which presents significant security risks to the organization.
+Following the external penetration test, the offensive team identified several critical misconfigurations, notably involving exposed Telnet interfaces.
+These interfaces were found to be accessible on standard ports across multiple instances.
+This exposure of Telnet interfaces, particularly on standard ports, poses significant security risks to the organization.
+Such vulnerabilities can provide attackers with potential entry points for unauthorized access, data breaches, and other malicious activities.
 ## Finding Summary
 - Telnet exposed
 ## Risk Impact Graph with CVSS Scores